iOS App Development Checklist: 27 Items to Consider before Starting Your Next Project

 Yet not all downloaded apps get the chance to be regularly used.
-In fact, Localytics research finds that 24 percent of iOS users uninstall an app after just one use (data as of May 2016).
+In fact, Localytics research finds that 25 percent of users uninstall an app after just one use.
 With the average user retention of only 36 percent, your mobile product needs to provide a truly exceptional experience and performance to avoid getting lost among those thousands of apps flooding the market every day.

 Being known for their focus on security and intuitive UX, Apple devices are widely used in business and enterprise.
 In order to reap all the benefits of your next project, here are 27 business-critical best practices to consider when building iOS application.

 1. Identify your target audience

 When building an application, it’s important to understand who will use your product.
 If you have a functioning business, you already know your target audience.
 If your core business is a retail company building an m-commerce solution, then you should keep in mind the people who will use your app to purchase your products.
 An app might appeal to a particular part of your customer base, but not all of them.
 If you have an EHR-type of product for physicians to access and analyze medical data, an app you might want to build should be facing patients first in order to collect the required data.